 Want to get a mortgage after Bankruptcy?
 Give us a call (0800 044 3194) or complete the form below to speak to one of our experts

 How to get a Mortgage after Bankruptcy

 During the Credit Crunch (2009-13) everyone found it more difficult to get a mortgage.
 If you had been bankrupt it was almost impossible.
-However things have changed.
-There are now lenders who will consider your application.
+However things have changed and there are now lenders who will consider you.